SukramJ/homematicip_local_climate_schedule_card/README.md

 ## Features

 - 📅 **Visual Week Schedule Display**: See your entire week at a glance with color-coded temperature blocks
-- ✏️ **Interactive Editor**: Click any day to edit schedule with intuitive time and temperature controls
+- ✏️ **Interactive Editor**: Click any time slot to edit the schedule with intuitive time and temperature controls
 - 🎨 **Temperature Visualization**: Color-coded blocks aligned with Home Assistant climate state colors
 - 🔄 **Profile Switching**: Easy dropdown to switch between different schedule profiles for viewing/editing
 - ✅ **Active Profile Indicator**: See which profile is currently active on the device (marked with \*)
+- 📋 **Copy & Paste**: Copy a day's schedule and paste it to other weekdays
+- 📤 **Import/Export**: Backup and share schedules as JSON files
+- ↩️ **Undo/Redo**: Full undo/redo support with keyboard shortcuts (Ctrl+Z / Ctrl+Y)
+- 🔌 **Multi-API Support**: Auto-detects and supports both V1 and V2 API (HomematicIP Local >= 2.3.0)
-- 📱 **Responsive Design**: Works perfectly on desktop and mobile devices
+- 📱 **Responsive Design**: Works perfectly on desktop and mobile devices with touch-optimized controls
-- 🌍 **Integration Ready**: Seamlessly works with HomematicIP Local integration v2.0.0+
+- 🌍 **Localization**: English and German UI with automatic language detection
 - ⚙️ **Visual Configuration**: Configure the card directly in the UI - no YAML required

 ## Installation